manoelhortaribeiro/Portinari/README.md

 ## Portinari v0.1

 Prototypical version of a screening data visualization tool for knowledge discovery.
+As published in:

+- *Portinari: a data exploration tool to personalize cervical cancer screening*

+Presented at:

+- *2017 39th International Conference on Software Engineering: Software Engineering in Society Track*

 It uses Flask for the front-end and *Neo4j* as its database.
 The data from the cancer registry and its exportation tools are unfortunately not public, however a small sample of fake data is provided.
 To import the data, you first need to produce a dataset with only integers and floats: